Multi-Group Fairness Evaluation via Conditional Value-at-Risk Testing: Testing for CVaR Fairness

 In this section, we provide an algorithm to perform the $\epsilon$-test for the CVaR fairness metric.
 We show that our algorithm can perform $\epsilon$-test reliably with at most $n = \weiupperbound$ samples when using weight sampling --- where $H_{2/3}$ denotes the R\'enyi entropy of order $2/3$.
 Additionally, we show that when using attribute specific sampling, we can perform $\epsilon$-test for CVaR fairness reliably with at most $n = \attupperbound$.

 We propose Algorithm \ref{alg:hypothesis_test} to perform an $\epsilon$-test by using the estimator for the CVaR fairness metric proposed in Section \ref{sec::Approximating}.
-The algorithm takes a data budget $n$, the information about the multi-group fairness metric being used, and returns which hypothesis is true (i.e., $\hypothesis_0$ is true or $\hypothesis_1$ is true).
+The algorithm takes the group importance weights $\bw$, the group sampling distributions $\{Q_g \}_{g \in \gp}$ (e.g., attribute specific sampling or weighted sampling), and returns which hypothesis is true (i.e., $\hypothesis_0$ is true or $\hypothesis_1$ is true).